Eziclip

 The free Descript alternative for podcasts — edit your episode by text

-Eziclip's podcast editor is a free, in-browser text-based audio editor: drop your episode (MP3, M4A, WAV — or a video, it uses the audio), an on-device AI transcribes it, and you edit the audio by editing the transcript — delete a word, a flubbed line or a whole tangent and that exact slice of audio is cut out, or strip every filler word ("um", "uh") and dead-air silence in one tap.
+Eziclip's podcast editor is a free, in-browser text-based audio editor: drop your episode (MP3, M4A, WAV — or a video, it uses the audio), an in-browser AI transcribes it, and you edit the audio by editing the transcript — delete a word, a flubbed line or a whole tangent and that exact slice of audio is cut out, or strip every filler word ("um", "uh") and dead-air silence in one tap.
 It's non-destructive (restore anything, the cut is reversible) and exports a clean, lossless WAV with the channels preserved.
-Unlike Descript's free plan, which watermarks video exports, caps transcription at about an hour a month, requires an account and uploads your media to the cloud, Eziclip adds no watermark, has no caps, needs no sign-up, and never uploads your audio — everything runs on your own device.
+Unlike Descript's free plan, which watermarks video exports, caps transcription at about an hour a month, requires an account and uploads your media to the cloud, Eziclip adds no watermark, has no caps and needs no sign-up — everything runs right in your browser.

 Eziclip vs Descript, side by side